-As you can imagine, many lawsuits are fought over ownership right for artistic works and other intellectual property, many of which would not have happened had the parties known the basic rules surrounding IP ownership.
-Although every case is unique and requires a thorough analysis (that why we have lawyers after all), looking at a few hypothetical scenarios, should help us map out some of the boundaries of ownership rights when purchasing visual art.
+As you can imagine, many lawsuits are fought over ownership rights for artistic works and other intellectual property, many of which would not have happened had the parties known the basic rules surrounding IP ownership.
+Although every case is unique and requires a thorough analysis (that is why we have lawyers, after all), looking at a few hypothetical scenarios should help us map out some of the boundaries of ownership rights when purchasing visual art.
 Imagine the following situation:

 - After some negative reaction to his idea, the executive instead decides it would be better just to sell it and consigns it to a reputable gallery for the sale.

 - Before the gallery takes possession of the oil painting, a major fashion magazine rents the executive’s home for a photo shoot.
 The photographer uses the private library as the main setting, and the oil painting is shown in the background of several photos, which the magazine publishes in its next issue.

 - Impressed with the photographer’s work, the executive commissions her to shoot his home.
 A couple of years later, the executive puts the home on the market and gives the photos to his real estate agent to use in the listing.
 The agent’s brokerage posts the photos on its site and also upload them to a Multiple Listing Service.

 - The brokerage is in the midst of a branding redesign, including a new website.
 The company hires several freelancers to create the new designs, including some amazing drawings of streets in the area, which the company uses, along with photos of the executive’s home on its homepage.

 - The Brokerage also makes large posters of the drawings that it sells on its website.